Nabors Industries versus peers and industry

 Nabors Industries’ moving averages

-Moving averages show a smoother trend following the stock’s price movement.
-A 50-day moving average is a short-term moving average.
-A 200-day moving average shows a long-term trend.
-Nabors Industries’ short-term moving average stayed below its long-term moving average since August 2015.
-Its share price has gone above its short-term moving average since the beginning of March.
-This shows that its share price is gathering some momentum.
+Moving averages exhibit a smoother trend following a stock’s price movement.
+A 50-DMA is a short-term MA (moving average).
+A 200-DMA shows a long-term trend.
+NBR’s short-run MA, which stayed below its long-run MA from August 2015, has been staying close to the long-run MA since the third week of May.
+NBR’s share price has gone above its short-run MA since the beginning of June.
+This indicates that NBR’s share price is gathering some momentum.

 In this series, we’ll analyze Nabors Industries’ top-line and bottom-line growth, free cash flow, dividend, and valuation multiples.
-We’ll start with management’s comments.
+Let’s start with some comments from the company’s management.